Best Way to Write a Prompt: Strategies for Effective AI Results

 Example:

-Step 1: Summarize the main argument of the article in 50 words.
-Step 2: List two supporting facts from the article.
-Step 3: Suggest one question for further discussion.
+Step 1: Summarize the main argument of this article in exactly 50 words.
+Step 2: Extract two hard data points from the text.
+Step 3: Write one highly controversial question based on those data points.

 5. Include Examples if Needed